Invincible-class aircraft carrier

 The Invincible class was a class of light aircraft carrier operated by the Royal Navy.
 Three ships were constructed: HMS Invincible, HMS Illustrious and HMS Ark Royal.
 The vessels were built as aviation-capable anti-submarine warfare (ASW) platforms to counter the Cold War North Atlantic Soviet submarine threat, and initially embarked Sea Harrier aircraft and Sea King HAS.1 anti-submarine helicopters.
-With cancellation of the aircraft carriers renewal programme in the 1960s, the three ships became the replacements for Ark Royal and Eagle fleet carriers and the Centaur-class light fleet carriers, and the Royal Navy's sole class of aircraft carrier.
+With cancellation of the aircraft carriers renewal programme in the 1960s, the three ships became the replacements for the Audacious-class fleet carriers and the Centaur-class light fleet carriers, and the Royal Navy's sole class of aircraft carrier.

 The three vessels saw active service in a number of locations, including the South Atlantic during the Falklands War, the Adriatic during the Bosnian War, and in the Middle East for the 2003 Invasion of Iraq.

 Invincible was decommissioned in 2005 and put in reserve in a low state of readiness.
 She was sold to a Turkish scrapyard in February 2011, and left Portsmouth under tow on 24 March 2011.
 Pursuant to the Strategic Defence and Security Review, 2010, Ark Royal followed, decommissioning on 13 March 2011.
 This left Illustrious as the sole remaining ship, serving as a helicopter carrier from 2011 to 2014 when it was decommissioned as well.
-The Royal Navy was without an aircraft carrier for the first time in nearly a century, until the commissioning of the first of two Queen Elizabeth-class aircraft carriers in December 2017.
+Although the helicopter carrier HMS Ocean remained in service, the Royal Navy was without a true aircraft carrier for the first time in nearly a century, until the commissioning of the first of two Queen Elizabeth-class aircraft carriers in December 2017.